MichalPaszkiewicz/iranianphrases/README.md

 chatori 			- how are you?

+khubi?				- good?

+khubam				- good

+khubam to chatori?		- I'm good, how are you?

 Che Khabar?			- how is it going?

 chi kar kardi		- what have you done?

+chi kar kardam		- what have I done?

 chi kar mikoni		- what are you doing?